 Under the SECURE Act, the way Inherited IRAs and Roth IRAs’ Required Minimum Distributions (RMDs) were handled was altered.
-And while the CARES Act temporarily removed the RMD in 2020, this year, distributions are again required.
-It is important to understand your options, especially as there is a 50% tax penalty for failing to take the RMD.
+And while the CARES Act temporarily removed the RMD in 2020, distributions are again required.

 The SECURE Act went into effect on January 1, 2020 and, therefore, retirement accounts with inheritance occurring before December 31, 2019 will not follow the new process.
 For individuals that inherited a retirement account after the January date, the new rules apply.